defeat the enemy, strongholds and spiritual warfare

 The second thing I do in my business daily is time block.
 I have a lot going on with the kids’ and my husband’s schedules.
 My kids play sports, and my husband plays sports.
 My son has piano lessons.
 Like any American family nowadays, we have a lot to juggle.

-Time blocking is imperative because I then know exactly when I am going to get my work in for that day.
-In this season of my life, this is actually relatively easy because my boys are at school full-time.
-They are in elementary school so I can work from 9 a.m. to 3 p.m.
+Time blocking is imperative because I then know exactly when I will get my work done for that day.
+In this season of my life, it’s actually relatively easy because my boys are in school full-time.
+They are in elementary school, so I can work from 9 a.m. to 3 p.m.
 Monday through Friday, 80% of the time.

 I set up my time blocks on Sunday night for the entire week.
 But again, each morning, I have to reorient myself to the amount of time I have to work for that day.
 This is especially important for those of you who have a full-time job, are in a season of littles, or homeschool your children.
 You have to be really intentional with your time blocks.
 They need to be extremely clear and mapped out in your schedule.